Seat belts and the law

 - Goods vehicles that have a gross vehicle weight of less than 3,500 kg

 All buses transporting children must be fitted with the appropriate seat belts or restraint systems for the number of children being transported.
+This does not apply to general public bus services.
 Passengers in buses fitted with seat belts must be informed of the requirement to wear them.

 Under the Road Traffic (Construction, Equipment and Use of Vehicles) (Amendment) Regulations 1971, the Road Traffic (Construction, Equipment and Use of Vehicles) (Amendment) Regulations 1991 and SI 240/2006 European Communities (Compulsory Use of Safety Belts and Child Restraint Systems in Motor Vehicles), the majority of people travelling in motor vehicles in Ireland are required to wear a seat belt or child restraint at all times.

 A safety belt consists of an assembly of straps adequately fixed to the vehicle, with a securing buckle.
 These straps must be capable of being adjusted.
 The safety belt is designed to minimise the risk of injury in an accident or incident by restraining your movements.